-As soon as you’re aware that your relationship is in trouble you need to start keeps records just in case you need them.
+As soon as you’re aware that your relationship is in trouble you need to start compiling records just in case you need them.
 If you had a coercive and controlling partner that restricted how you could parent during the relationship, it’s likely they will try to control how you can parent when the relationship ends.
 Keeping an evidence file throughout the entire process may prove useful if it goes to court.
 It will help to identify patterns, key events and the impacts on the child.
 Courts focus on the welfare of the child, they do not yet appreciate that a parent who is manipulating a child to cutoff from a normal range/safe parent, as well as being psychological abusive to the child, is also participating in domestic abuse using the child as a weapon to hurt their ex.

-Note: The evidence pack is not something you should take to the first hearing with the judge.
+Note: The evidence pack (bundle) is not something you should take to the first hearing with the judge.
 Judges want to see how parents are working together not that they are “prepared for war”.

-The evidence pack is something you will need for discussion with Cafcass/court appointed assessor/expert witnesses like a Clinical Psychologists.
+The evidence pack (bundle) is something you will need for discussion with Cafcass/court appointed assessor/expert witnesses like a Clinical Psychologists.
 They will be asked to prepare a report on the family and the situation the child finds themselves in as a result of family breakdown.
 You will need to show them evidence of what has been going on and your concerns.
 Court assessors/Cafcass are key to making recommendations for your child and the judge’s in lower courts usually always go with whatever they recommend.

 You will also need it if the judge orders fact finding.
 This is where each side gets to present their case, submit allegations, submit evidence, question witnesses etc. On the basis of the evidence they see or hear a judge will decide what they believe to be true.
 If allegations made against you are false you must highlight where little or zero evidence is produced.
 You can point to evidence in the pack to contradict statements made by your ex e.g. if your ex says that you never do anything fun with the child you can show pictures of you doing fun activities, if the ex says you do not feed the child you can show pictures of you out at a restaurant with the child etc.